enovision/another-angular-webpack-starter/README.md

 ```

 ### production ###
 This will start a lite-server with the production build as application.
-This makes it possible to see
+This makes it possible to see your production build in a test
-your production build in a test server to do some final analysis.
-It will also automatically
-start [BrowserSync](https://www.browsersync.io/), what makes it possible to run the application at the
+server to do some final analysis.
+It will also automatically start [BrowserSync](https://www.browsersync.io/), which makes it possible
-same time on another device (like an iPad or Android) within your network[1].
+to run the application at the same time on another device (like an iPad or Android) within your network[1].

 ```
 <prompt>:\npm run production
 ```

 ### development ###
 This will start a lite-server with the development build as application.
-It will also automatically
+It will also automatically start [BrowserSync](https://www.browsersync.io/),
-start [BrowserSync](https://www.browsersync.io/), what makes it possible to run the application at the
-same time on another device (like an iPad or Android) within your network[1].
+what makes it possible to run the application at the same time on another device (like an iPad or Android) within your network[1].

 ```
 <prompt>:\npm run development